Are you considering a Vilamoura holiday?

 - Lovely terrace with loungers and a great view across the garden area

-The gardens were lovely and filled with tropical type plants including palm trees.
+The gardens are lovely and filled with tropical type plants including palm trees.

-Water features dotted the gardens and my room looked over a pond with a waterfall and palm trees.
+Water features dot the gardens and my room looked over a pond with a waterfall and palm trees.

 There was also a restaurant in the main building that did evening meals.
 This has a nice terrace area which looked over another water feature outside.